Sharing Humanity

 Greenhouse-sheds for Agriculture education of LBP school children.

-Aadhaar4U has agreed to provide Greenhouse-sheds for agricultural education and training for schoolchildren about modern agricultural practices like vertical farming and organic farming.
+Aadhaar4U provided greenhouse sheds to support agricultural education and training for schoolchildren, focusing on modern farming practices such as vertical farming and organic cultivation.

 Aadhaar4U has been working on selection of projects at various charity organisations focussing on upliftment of socially deprived people in the remote areas of Maharashtra-India.